-Social Issue Recommended Response Potential impacts on village character and Subdivision masterplan be designed and sited to minimise impacts on the rural landscape character of the Mulgoa village identity from Eastern Precinct subdivision Housing be designed to be sympathetic to the character of the existing village The development integrate physically with the existing village and avoid entry or boundary treatments or street layouts that would segregate it or impact adversely on village identity The rate of development be managed to minimise rapid change to the village, its facilities and social character A process of consultation with the existing community be initiated to consider community concerns relating to impacts on character and identity of the area and how these might be addressed in the detailed planning of the development.
-Potential impacts on West Mulgoa from Western Precinct subdivision Situate development on lots so as to maximise views and privacy from neighbours, as well as to minimise potential visual impacts to those using the Blue Mountains recreational areas across the Nepean River to the west Maintenance substantial areas of existing bushland in the Western Precinct, restoration of degraded areas and protection of the area's environmental values consistent with wider environmental policies.
-Potential negative response to population The new subdivision be publicly accessible to ensure it is accessible to both new and existing residents growth and change and challenges to social integration and cohesion between new and existing Consultation with the existing community be undertaken to identify issues and concerns relating to social integration, and measures be initiated to address any such concerns population groups The rate of development be managed to minimise rapid change to the village, and enable newcomers to be absorbed gradually.
+Social Issue Recommended Response Potential impacts on village character and identity from Eastern Precinct subdivision Subdivision masterplan has been progressively modified to take into consideration comments from Council and community members.
+In finalising designs, dwellings should be sited to minimise impacts on the rural landscape character of the Mulgoa village Housing be designed to be sympathetic to the character of the existing village The development integrate physically with the existing village and avoid entry or boundary treatments or street layouts that would segregate it or impact adversely on village identity The rate of development be managed to minimise rapid change to the village, its facilities and social character A process of consultation with the existing community be initiated to consider community concerns relating to impacts on character and identity of the area and how these might be addressed in the detailed planning of the development.
+Potential negative response to population The new subdivision be publicly accessible to ensure it is accessible to both new and existing residents growth and change and challenges to social integration and cohesion between new Consultation with the existing community be undertaken to identify issues and concerns relating to social integration, and measures be initiated to address any such concerns and existing population groups The rate of development be managed to minimise rapid change to the village, and enable newcomers to be absorbed gradually.
 Limited access to social infrastructure Demographic characteristics of the incoming population be monitored as development proceeds in order to identify particular social infrastructure needs of the incoming population Initiatives be investigated to improve connectivity by public or community transport between Mulgoa village and services and facilities in Glenmore Park, Regentville and Penrith City.
-Traffic generation impacts No adverse impacts expected from the subdivision and proposed level of future development.
-Challenges to the social sustainability of the development There be a public community consultation program to accompany further planning for this area.
+Traffic generation impacts Minor roadworks will be undertaken to ensure safety for road users and pedestrians No adverse impacts expected from the rezoning and proposed level of future development.
+Challenges to the social sustainability of the development • There be a public community consultation program to accompany further planning for this area.
 This will enable existing residents to identify how the proposed development might impact upon the Mulgoa community and to contribute their ideas, comments and feedback as plans are formulated.
-Possible social isolation for residents without access to Encourage provision of information about local services and networks, and social and recreational activities private transport Engage with local community about existing needs and possible solutions

-• Encourage the provision of public transport services to better link the site with Penrith and other key centres.
+Possible social isolation for residents without Encourage provision of information about local services and networks, and social and recreational activities access to private transport Engage with local community about existing needs and possible solutions Encourage the provision of public transport services to better link the site with Penrith and other key centres.
+Broader community heritage and landscape benefits Proceed with consolidation of Fernhill Estate's Central Precinct as a means of protecting the heritage, landscape and environmental values for the community.